CircumnavigatingCyprus/CircumnavigatingCyprus.github.io/_posts/2016-05-06-landing-in-larnaca.md

 ![thumb_IMG_1846_1024.jpg]({{site.baseurl}}/media/thumb_IMG_1846_1024.jpg)

-Though the southern Cypriot side of the island is predominantly Orthodox Christian, this holy sight is preserved and functions today as a mosque.
+Though the southern side of the island is predominantly Orthodox Christian, this holy sight is preserved and functions today as a mosque.
 It stands as a reminder of the islands history and short-lived unification.

 ![thumb_IMG_1832_1024.jpg]({{site.baseurl}}/media/thumb_IMG_1832_1024.jpg)